-bitch beach.
-Don’t know how good you’ve got it, ‘cause you haven’t camped there yet?
-Let’s paint you a picture.
+Let’s paint a picture.
 You’ll wake up in the morning, literally having slept ON the beach the night before, and you’ll sleepily walk across the sand until you reach the water.
-You’ll dive in, as the sun rises, and you’ll realised how #blessed you are.
+You’ll dive in, as the sun rises, and you’ll realised how blessed you are.
 When night comes, you’ll sit around a make-shift campfire with the wood you brought from home, and sip on beer.
 If this sounds like paradise, then camping at Teewah Beach is for you.
 Just make sure you have a four-wheel-drive or access to friends who have a four-wheel-drive.

-Alright, so it’s not like Dicky Beach camp ground is in the wilderness.
-To be frank, it’s in the middle of a suburb in bustling Caloundra and directly across the road from the local shops.
-BUT, that doesn’t mean it isn’t special.
-And if you’re a hinterland inhabitor then this could be the perfect base for a short-term sea change.
-Just think you can wake up on Easter and grab yourself an amazing coffee and brekky from Lamkin Lane Espresso Bar or Greenhouse Cafe.
-Sounds like the best of both worlds to us!
+It's not like Dicky Beach camping ground is in the wilderness.
+To be frank, it’s in the middle of a Caloundra suburb and directly across the road from the local shops.
+But, that doesn’t mean it isn’t special.
+And if you’re a hinterland inhabitor, then this could be the perfect base for a short-term sea change.
+Just think: you can wake up on Easter and grab yourself a hot cup of coffee and breakfast from Lamkin Lane Espresso Bar, or our new favourite, White Picket Fence.
+Sounds like the best of both worlds to us.

-Like Dicky Beach, Mooloolaba Beach Holiday Park is in the centre of town which makes it an awesome option for those who are just starting to dip their toes in the camping waters, and aren’t ready to survive without electricity, a supermarket, or tonnes of dinner possibilities.
-Seriously!
+Like Dicky Beach, Mooloolaba Beach Holiday Park is in the centre of town which makes it an awesome option for those who are just starting to dip their toes in the camping waters, and aren’t ready to survive without electricity, a supermarket or tonnes of dinner possibilities.
 You won’t have to plan a weekend menu before you pack the car for this trip, with handfuls of the best restaurants in Mooloolaba just a short stroll away.
 Our picks?
-Spice Bar for a little luxury when you’re sleeping on the ground or Gainsbourg—innovative dishes that are super tasty!
-You might even be able to get a chocloate treat at The Velo Project.
+Spice Bar for a little luxury when you’re sleeping on the ground.
+Or, head straight to the wharf precinct and take your pick from spots like Rice Boi, Saltwater and Il Vento.

 Campsite 3 or 4, Noosa Everglades

-Alrighty, so this super secluded spot takes a little bit of work to get to, but that’s what makes it one of the best camping spots on the Sunshine Coast.
+This super secluded spot takes a little bit of work to get to, but that’s what makes it one of the best camping spots on the Sunshine Coast.
 It also means that you’ll shake off any non-serious campers, who don’t want to work up a sweat finding and then setting up camp.
-There’s a few ways you can get to these campsites but our tried and tested option is hiring a canoe (it’ll fit your tent, Esky, and anything else you may need) from Elanda Point and paddling across Lake Cootharaba and up the Everglades to campsite 3’s cute dock.
+There’s a few ways you can get to these campsites, but our tried and tested option is hiring a canoe (it’ll fit your tent, Esky and anything else you may need) from Elanda Point and paddling across Lake Cootharaba and up the Everglades to campsite 3’s cute dock.
 It’s about a 19-kilometre paddle each way and the lake passing is tough, but when you experience the beauty of this untouched paradise, you won’t give a damn.
-If getting away this Easter long weekend is your thing, then this could be the perfect spot for you!
+If getting away this Easter long weekend is your thing, then this could be the perfect spot for you.